Vatari/Car-Shop/README.md

 It uses own REST server and MongoDB Atlas as database for the backend.

 Supported functionality: login, register, logout, create, edit, search and delete.
 Authorization for users uses JWT token.
+Passwords for users are stored hashed in database using Bcrypt.

 package.json for client installs lite-server, lit-html and mocha for testing.